All Episodes

 They got nothing done.

-Uh well, I'm gonna meet he's trying to divide the Republican Party.
+He's trying to divide the Republican Party.

-And he literally just said no to meeting with the President.
+And he literally just said no to meeting with the president.

 How are you, sir?